bertez/components/README.md

 # My web components

-This is a list of web components I build for my projects.
+This is a list of web components I built for my projects.

 Work in progress.